How to Grow Squash in Containers Without It Taking Over Your Patio

 The Watering Rule You Can’t Ignore

 Squash leaves act like massive solar panels, and they lose moisture incredibly fast on hot days.
-Bare soil in a container dries out in days.
+Bare soil in a container dries out within hours when the temperature climbs.

-Water deeply until water runs out the bottom every single morning during July and August.
+Water deeply until water runs out the bottom every morning during July and August.
 A quick splash with the hose doesn’t cut it.
-Frequent, shallow watering encourages shallow roots, which makes the plants weaker.
+Frequent shallow watering encourages shallow roots, which makes the plants weaker and more likely to wilt.
+Aim the hose at the base of the plant, not the leaves.
+Wet foliage at night is the fastest way to invite powdery mildew.

 If you notice the leaves drooping in the mid-afternoon heat, don’t panic immediately.
 It’s a natural defense mechanism to conserve water.
-But if they’re still drooping the next morning, your pot is bone dry and needs a soak immediately.
+If they’re still drooping the next morning, your pot is bone dry and needs a soak right away.

 Feeding the Beast

+I won’t pretend this is zero-maintenance.
 Squash are heavy feeders.
-Because they’re in a pot, every time you water, you’re washing a tiny bit of nutrients out the drainage holes.
-You have to replace them.
+In a pot, every time you water, you’re washing nutrients out the drainage holes.
+You have to replace them constantly.

 Watch Out for the White Dust

 Cut off the worst infected leaves immediately and throw them in the trash, not the compost.
-Thinning out the center of the plant improves air circulation, which is your best defense against the fungus taking over completely.
+Thinning out the center of the plant improves air circulation, which is your best non-chemical defense.
 Don’t worry about stripping a few leaves.
-The plant will keep producing as long as the main stem is healthy.
+The plant will keep producing as long as the main stem stays healthy.

 FAQs